 As live theatre and performance becomes an increasingly important part of the global economy, there is a huge demand for Technical and Production Management professionals.
 This course trains students in the specialist skills and knowledge of managing creative processes from initial concept through rehearsal to realised performance.

-Following intense training in fundamental theatre technology and management practice, students’ focus their career direction by engaging directly with performing arts professionals, including access to both long established and emerging industry companies, venues, manufacturers and suppliers.
-Students also have the opportunity to arrange and complete placements to explore the specific areas of the entertainment industry in which they are interested.
+You will focus your career direction by engaging directly with performing arts professionals, including access to both long established and emerging industry companies, venues, manufacturers and suppliers.